FireChickenProductivity/TalonKeyRebindings/README.md

 keybinder_remove_key_bind(binding_keystroke, context_name = 'main')

-binding_keystroke is the text for the keystroke that has been bound to (omit double quotes when used to surround the keystroke in the file). context_name is the name of the keybinding file to remove from (you do not need to add the file extension).
+binding_keystroke is the text for the keystroke that has been bound to (omit double quotes when used to surround the keystroke in the file).
+This is just the keystroke and not the entire keybinding line. context_name is the name of the keybinding file to remove from (you do not need to add the file extension).

 keybinder_remove_context(context_name)